The Enact Story

 By 2017-18, we were supporting over 25 young people to volunteer.
 In May 2017, parent volunteers opened our first 0-5s Stay-and-Play session, completing a family of provision where children are supported between the ages of 0 to 19.

 Our long term funder, the RSA Trust, help us to sustain the lease on our youth centre and majority of our core staff team salary cost, therefore sustaining a universal offer.
 Project grants completes the funding necessary to retain a current core staff team of three full-time workers who lead our provision projects with a small team of paid sessional workers and a larger team of volunteers.

-* For the avoidance of doubt enact/EIYCT is not to be confused with the Enfield Island Village Trust, which is a completely seperate entity.
+For the avoidance of doubt enact/EIYCT is not to be confused with the Enfield Island Village Trust, which is a completely separate entity.

 Mid 2019 enact saw a new team be introduced to the Enfield Island Village community, comprising of experienced practitioners to develop enact projects and bridge the gap between all provisions to stream line the 0-19 age appropriate projects (Please see children and families/youth tabs to find out more). enact also said goodbye to the team leader who had a huge impact working at enact for 10 years with a goodbye christmas meal led by staff and volunteers.

 March 2020 and 6 months into the new team putting their individual stamp on provisions we saw a global pandemic hit.
 The challenge was now to work creatively to ensure meaningful relationships were still being made especially with volunteers.
 Covid19 had brought about challenges that no-one foresaw, and yet the team were committed and driven to make a change for children, young people, families and volunteers.